 What’s your idea of quality time?
 Author David Giffels has an unusual answer to that.
 He enlisted his father to help him build his own coffin.
 That project is the subject of David’s new book, “Furnishing Eternity: a Father, a Son, a Coffin, and a Measure of Life.

 David is an Akron-based writer whose work has appeared in The New York Times Magazine, The Atlantic, and The Wall Street Journal.
 He is also the author of several books and previously wrote for the MTV series “Beavis and Butt-Head.”
-Is this a hyperlink?
-If so do you want to link the whole title?

 The unlikely father-son project began as a way for David to spend time with his aging father.
 “Just the idea of building something with him was really appealing,” David explains, “especially knowing that he was in his 80s.”
 His father was retired civil engineer and skilled woodworker.
 But David says that his “very practical” father had another side too —a creative one that came out through woodworking.